Skip to content

 console.log(owner.cats); // [{ id: 1, name: "Whiskers" }, { id: 2, name: "Cheddar" }]

 Hint Without specifying relations, cats will not be loaded.
-Explicitly load only when needed.
+Explicitly load only when needed, so you do not pay for queries you do not use.

 Eager Loading and Lazy Loading